-2.1 The site is located at 299 Heath Road, Waiharara.
+- 2.1 The site is located at 280a Heath Road, Waiharara.
 The site contains an existing dwelling and sheds, with the remainder of the site being utilized as farmland for grazing of livestock.
-The farm is utilized as part of a larger farming unit with adjoining lots also owned by the Applicant.

-- 2.2 Access to the site is via Heath Road, which is a metalled road of good formation.
-The access to the dwelling will be contained within Lot 1, with Lot 2 utilizing existing farm access points from Heath Road. - 2.3 The surrounding environment consists of a mix of allotments, with some being rural lifestyle lots of around 2 hectares to 4 hectares and larger productive lots utilized for grazing of livestock and orchard use which range from 10 hectares to 80 hectares.
-Rangaunu Harbour is located to the east of the site which is separated from the site by road and other allotments.
-Rangaunu Harbour is not visible from the subject site.
+The farm is utilized as part of a larger farming unit with adjoining lots also owned by the Applicant. - 2.2 An existing private accessway exists which provides access to the dwelling and farming unit as well as an adjoining allotment, Lot 1 DP161904.
+This accessway will be held in the ownership of Lot 2, with rights for access provided for Lot 1.
+The existing rights to Lot 1 DP161904 will remain unchanged. - 2.3 The surrounding environment consists of a mix of allotments, with some being rural lifestyle lots of around 2 hectares to 4 hectares and larger productive lots utilized for grazing of livestock and orchard use which range from 10 hectares to 80 hectares.
+Rangaunu Harbour is located to the east of the site, with lots adjoining the Harbour zoned as General Coastal.